10 Natural Ways to Decorate your Mantel for Fall

-This was our “fall mantel” at the Salinas house.
-I used the old tool and dye panels that I found at Roundtop, old lawn bowling or exercise pins (also from roundtop), a basket from a favorite consignment shop that I miss dearly, a portrait we inherited from Steve’s parents, and a pumpkin.
-You might enjoy my post Natural Fall Collected Home Tour here for more fall decor ideas.
+This was our fall season mantel at the fixer-upper house.
+I used the old tool and dye panels that I found at Roundtop, old lawn bowling or exercise pins at varying heights (also from Roundtop), and a wicker basket (filled with sunflowers) from a favorite consignment shop that I miss dearly.
+This mantel was the perfect place for a portrait we inherited from Steve’s parents and a pumpkin.
+You might enjoy my post, Natural Fall Collected Home Tour, for more fall decor ideas.

-This mantel is from our former home (I miss that fireplace).
-I used one door panel from a corner cabinet, the tool and dye panel, fall leaves in an old Hungarian pickling jar, and the same vintage pins.
+This cozy fall mantel is from our former home (I miss that fireplace).
+I used one door panel from an antique corner cabinet, the tool and dye panel, fall leaves in an old Hungarian pickling jar, and the same vintage pins.
 You will notice I use these elements a lot.
-This iteration is one of many that I created for my post Collected fall mantle four ways which you can read here.
+This iteration is one of many that I created for my post Collected Fall mantle four ways, which you can read here.

-This arrangement is also from our former fireplace, the same tool and dye panel, an old vintage breadboard, an old house vent, and the same basket.
+This arrangement is also from our former home.
+I utilized the same tool and dye panel, an old vintage breadboard, an old house vent, and the same basket (viewed above on the fixer-upper mantel), as well as foraged fall foliage in warm tones.
 The fern is faux (I don’t mind faux if it looks real!)
+If you prefer something more lavish, you could add mini pumpkins, string lights, faux pumpkins, or some real or faux branches.

-Some of these pictures aren’t that great because they are old.
-This is a wreath that I made back in 2018.
-I have had the manzanita base for years.
+This simple fall mantel from our former Chualar home is anchored by a wreath I created for the center of the mantel in 2018.
+Occasionally, I opt for a more balanced look.
+It was the perfect finishing touch to that year’s festive fall decor.
+I have had the Manzanita base for years.
 I still do!
 You can read my post on how I made it in the post DIY wreath from Foraged Materials here.

-I really loved incorporating my Native American baskets, with a Horchow mirror from years ago, and of course the fall leaves.
+I really loved incorporating my Native American baskets, with a Horchow mirror from years ago, and of course foraged fall leaves in a vintage green glass jar.

 SHOP THE POST